 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

-Pharmacists must be well versed not only in individual drugs but also know how different drugs interact.
+Pharmacists must be well versed not only in individual drugs but also in how different drugs interact.
 Becoming a pharmacist can be challenging but rewarding for detail-oriented individuals who want a career where they can work closely with the public, continue to learn throughout their career, and ultimately help people live happier and healthier lives.

 Become an Academic Pharmacist